How to get a livestock loan in Australia to support your business growth

 A loan from a bank i.e. access to finance through your overdraft, can be used for a variety of farm operating expenses.
 A livestock mortgage from a bank is a charge applied over your whole mob and often only advances less than half of the bank’s prescribed value of the animal and the current market value of the livestock.

-Livestock finance providers are not banks and not technically ‘lenders’ that provide ‘loans’.
+Livestock loan providers are not banks and not technically ‘lenders’ that provide ‘loans’.
 They provide funding for a specific purpose – livestock.
 The funding is typically for 100% of the value of the livestock which provides you with greater flexibility and cashflow.

 Another key difference is the security aspect between banks and livestock finance providers.

 Banks prefer to take security over land rather than livestock.
-Livestock providers are the opposite of this.
+Livestock loan providers are the opposite of this.
 Due to the flexibility of livestock finance providers with security it does impact ownership of the livestock.
 Rather than ownership of the livestock sitting with the producer, it sits with the livestock finance provider.
 This is recognised through registration on the Personal Property Security Register (PPSR).

 However the reality is that unless you finance stock with your own cash you never truly own the livestock (with bank or alternative finance) until the debt owing against it is paid off.
 This is a key case of opportunity cost when considering your options for financing livestock – how much does the concept of ‘ownership’ mean to your business in the short to medium term as a livestock trader?
 And how does this affect what finance you choose to use?